 Once you make your way down from the parking lot, you'll come into a clearing of sorts.
 If you're there on a normal day, you shouldn't have any trouble finding the blowhole.
 It can spout water sixty feet high sometimes, so for the most part, you can just follow the spray.
 There are a couple of spots down there aside from the Nakalele Blowhole that you may want to check out (see heart-shaped rock).
 But that brings us to our next warning.

 Warning #2: Don't go near the blowhole.
 While that may seem obvious, there are some who think it's a good idea to get right next to the blowhole's hole.
 That's not a smart idea.
 There are stories of people getting too close, thinking they would look down into the hole and you hear about them getting launched into the air or falling down the hole, only to break a limb when the water spout pushed them out, or worse, died.
 This hike can be a perfectly safe hike, but you need to use your head.
 Don't try to look in the blowhole.
 Don't try to jump over the blowhole.
 Stay away from the blowhole and the explosion of seawater.

 How to Enjoy

-The Nakalele Blowhole is a natural phenomenon that you don't encounter many places.
+The Nakalele Blowhole is a natural phenomenon that you don't encounter in many places.
 Clearly, Hawaii is a special place.
 If you brought food or snacks down, you can have a little picnic and enjoy the spectacular views of Maui's northern coast.
 There are plenty of open areas not too far from the blowhole where you can sit down and enjoy a quick bite.
 It is pretty rocky down there, though, so don't expect to have the comfort of the hotel.